Tejadevarapalli/Hack-A-Roo-2019_VipraShuttle-Mobile/README.md

 # Hack-A-Roo-2019_Vipra:

-This is the mobile component for Courtesy shuttle applications.
-This mobile app will be used as a shuttle service for different organization.
-Users of the organization can book shuttle which will pick up and drop at different places.
+We have built an uber style hailing app for the specific organization to provide convenient transportation for their customers.
+App should allow patrons to request a pickup.
+As soon as a request is sent with the location, the driver of the nearest shuttle will be notified of the pickup location.
+Once the driver accepts the pickup, it will automatically route the driver to the patron’s location with the least distance and time option.

 # Please find the Video links of our application here